 Tina Louise

 Tina is 24 years old, from Norway, and is doing an MA in Scandinavian language and literature.
 She has an academic background in cultural studies, as well as in language and communication plus literature.
 She felt that from her academic competence she could especially bring the cultural understanding, and her knowledge about communication and writing into the group/project.
 With this she would be able to understand different people, to do written assignments and to apply her knowledge in communication both to communicating with the informants and to write good reports.
-In accordance to Johnson & Johnson’s (2006) criteria for self-diagnosis in group dynamics, she felt that she was always behaving like a leader, and rarely facing conflicts with other group members.
-In addition she felt like she seldom or never facilitated communication, but rather advocated her views in a too pushy way.
+In accordance to Johnson and Johnson’s (2006) criteria for self-diagnosis in group dynamics, she felt that she was always behaving like a leader, and rarely facing conflicts with other group members.
+In addition, she felt like she seldom or never facilitated communication, but rather advocated her views in a too pushy way.

 Development